 Designed to cover long distances quickly, the Pau Hana Malibu Tour measures 11’6″ x 30″ x 6″.
 The high volume and width provide stability while the length and pointed nose allow it to cut through the water efficiently.

 The Malibu Tour sports a single fin setup and multiple attachment points along the rails, so you can attach the included bungee straps to your liking.
-While we appreciated that we could configure the straps however we liked, we would have preferred that the bungees come attached as we found that the manufacturers tend to be better and rigging them than we are.
+While we appreciated that we could configure the straps however we liked, we would have preferred that the bungees come attached as we found that the manufacturers tend to be better at rigging them than we are.

 The Malibu Tour also includes an adjustable paddle.
 We liked how easy it was to adjust but highly recommend tightening it once you find your desired height as we found it easily slid down when we applied decent pressure to the handle.